Sidi Tiémoko Touré: Biography

-Sidi Tiémoko Touré is the current Ivorian Minister of Fisheries and Animal Resources and has been since April 6, 2021 in the second Patrick Achi's Government Patrick Achi.
+Sidi Tiémoko Touré is the current Ivorian Minister of Fisheries and Animal Resources.
+He took office on April 6, 2021 under Patrick Achi as Prime Minister.
 Sidi Tiémoko Touré comes from the Béoumi district, where he served as deputy from 2016 to 2021.

 Academic background

-Born to a housewife and a journalist, Sidi Tiémoko Touré is a graduate of the École Militaire Préparatoire Technique (EMPT) of Bingerville, the Lycée Technique d’Abidjan (LTA), thde l’Institut National Polytechnique Houphouët- Boigny of Yamoussoukro (Ex-INSET).
+Born to a housewife and a journalist, Sidi Tiémoko Touré is a graduate of the École Militaire Préparatoire Technique (EMPT) of Bingerville, the Lycée Technique d’Abidjan (LTA), and the l’Institut National Polytechnique Houphouët- Boigny of Yamoussoukro (Ex-INSET).
 He also holds a certificate from the MUST program (Management of Strategic Units) of the Hautes Études Commerciales (HEC) in Paris and the Centre d’Étude Diplomatique et Stratégique (CEDS) in Paris.

 As a commercial engineer, he also holds a master's degree in Management and Business Administration from INSTEC (Institut National Supérieur des Techniques Commerciales) and a master's degree in Marketing and Communication from École de Commerce et de Gestion.

 Professional life

-With the skills he acquired during these various training courses, he began his professional career in the private sector.
-This led him first to the Société Ivoirienne des Emballages Métalliques, then to the Société de Commercialisation de Matériel Électriques, as well as Schneider Electric West and Central Africa.
+He began his professional career in the private sector.
+This led him first to the Société Ivoirienne des Emballages Métalliques, then to the Société de Commercialisation de Matériel Électriques, as well as Schneider Electric of West and Central Africa.

 Political career

 First steps in politics

 Sidi Tiémoko Touré began his political career with the Rassemblement des Républicains (RDR) in 1994, the year the party was created.
-Within this formation, he contributed, with the First Secretary General of the Party, the late Djeni Kobina, to the establishment and implementation of the youth branch, namely the Rassemblement des Jeunes Républicains (RJR).
+With the First Secretary General of the Party, the late Djéni Kobina, he contributed to the establishment and implementation of the youth branch, namely the Rassemblement des Jeunes Républicains (RJR).